coinbase/salus/docs/adding_scanner.md

 #### Pre Check
 - Evaluate various scanners available for scanning security vulnerabilities for a programming language and select the best one to integrate.
 This allows us to have a single high quality scanner compared to multiple low quality scanners.
 - Please review the LICENSE specified by the scanner or open source libraries or projects that will be included.
-Example [LICENSE](https://github.com/PyCQA/bandit/blob/main/LICENSE).
+Libraries with permissive [LICENSE](https://github.com/PyCQA/bandit/blob/main/LICENSE) such as Apache License 2.0 is preferred over libraries with restrictive LICENSE.

 #### Implementation
 - Update [Dockerfile](https://github.com/coinbase/salus/blob/master/Dockerfile) to install any dependencies that are required to run the scanner.
 Sample [PR](https://github.com/coinbase/salus/pull/563).